|BSB directory||BSB Education||BSB lectures||BSB Mission||Patient Earth|

 Click here to see photos how glaciers have melted

 Glaciers are very important for life on Earth

 Billions of humans get their drinking water from glaciers

 Where will they go to get a sip of water?

-The Gulf current which delivers warm water to Europe for about 3 million years was moved more to the South by the ice shields.
+The Gulf stream current which has been delivering warm water to Europe for about 3 million years was moved more to the South by the ice shields.
 So it rained a lot in the African Sahara, it was green and humans could harvest their food there.
 Even a few lakes with wildlife and fish existed in the Sahara.